Bang Tango

 Bang Tango is an American hard rock band.
 The band was formed in Los Angeles in 1988 and was signed to MCA Records the same year.

 History

 Formation (1988)

 Initially the band was founded by guitarist Mark Knight and bassist Kyle Kyle in 1988.
 Knight wanted a second guitarist and recruited Kyle Stevens.
-At the suggestion of Rough Cutt's Amir Derakh, vocalist Joe Leste' joined the band as its frontman which led to Leste's childhood friend, Tigg Ketler, completing the five piece line up as Bang Tango's drummer.
+At the suggestion of Rough Cutt's Amir Derakh, vocalist Joe Lesté joined the band as its frontman which led to Lesté's childhood friend, Tigg Ketler, completing the five piece line up as Bang Tango's drummer.

 The band then began to play shows and gained a following on the Sunset Strip scene in Hollywood, packing all the popular clubs and venues at the time, which led to a bidding war with many major labels.
 Bang Tango were then signed to MCA Records.

 Psycho Café (1989–1990)

 Their first release — the Live Injection EP — came out in early 1989, in advance of their Howard Benson-produced debut album, Psycho Café, which reached number 58 on the Billboard top 200 chart.
 The music video for the single "Someone Like You" was a popular staple on early 1990s MTV programming such as Dial MTV and Headbangers Ball.
 A video was also made for the single "Breaking Up a Heart of Stone".
 The band toured extensively during this period with Cheap Trick, L.A.
 Guns, Ratt, and BulletBoys.